Rust Cheatsheet

 HashMap<String, String>;

-// Create New
+// Create empty

 let mut my_map = HashMap::new()

-// Create New Initialized
+// Create initialized

 let my_map = HashMap::from([